sohaibiqbal3429/Botify/mobile/README.md

 - Keep `API_BASE_URL` pointed at the existing backend.
 Do not change endpoints, database schema, or auth rules.
 - Confirm the API client attaches auth headers as in `src/services/api/client.ts` and tokens persist via `src/services/storage/tokenStorage.ts`.
 - Verify mining/deposit/withdraw flows against the live backend using a test account.
-- Replace placeholder icons/splash/logo under `assets/` with your MintMinePro branding.
+- Replace placeholder icons/splash/logo under `assets/` with your 5gBotify branding.
 - Set the app name, `owner`, `slug`, `android.package`, and `ios.bundleIdentifier` in `app.config.ts`.
 - Update version fields in `app.config.ts` (`version`, `android.versionCode`, `ios.buildNumber`) before each store upload.
 - Ensure permissions list only what you use (by default, Internet; add notifications/camera/etc. only if required).